Consumer Code FAQs

 Who established the Code?

 The ARCO Consumer Code was developed and agreed by ARCO’s Members, who committed to be bound by a common set of operating standards.
+The Code was most recently reviewed and updated in 2024, and the updated Code has achieved Stage 1 approval of the Chartered Trading Standards Institute's Consumer Codes Approval Scheme, indicating that it meets the highest standards for consumer protection.

 Who does it cover?